avanlandingham1/avanlandingham1.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am currently in my fifth year as a graduate student at Penn State with an expected graduation date of Spring 2026.
-My PhD research is focused on the design of hybrid-electric rotorcraft, with an interdisciplinary approach that includes conceptual design optimization, predictive control frameworks, and hardware testing.
+I am a fifth year graduate student at Penn State with an expected graduation date of Spring 2026.
+My PhD research focuses on the design of hybrid-electric rotorcraft, with an interdisciplinary approach that includes conceptual design optimization, predictive control frameworks, and hardware testing.

 Prior to graduate school, I worked as a Configuration Design Engineer in the Boeing Commercial Aircraft Advanced Concepts team.
 While at Boeing, I supported a handful of projects evaluating hybrid-electric propulsion for emerging and existing commercial markets.
 Common threads throughout my graduate and professional work include aircraft design, multi-fidelity modeling of hybrid-electric propulsion systems, conceptual design tool development, and evaluation of new technologies for aircraft applications.